Spacechild1/aoo/README.md

 AOO (audio over OSC) v2.0-test3
 ===============================

-AOO ("audio over OSC") is a message based audio system, using Open Sound Control [^OSC] as the underlying transport protocol.
+AOO ("audio over OSC") is a lightweight and flexible peer-to-peer audio streaming and messaging solution, using Open Sound Control [^OSC] as the underlying transport protocol.

 It is fundamentally connectionless and allows to send audio in real time and on demand between arbitrary network endpoints.

+The C/C++ library can be easily embedded in host applications or plugins.
+It even runs on embedded devices, such as the ESP32.
+In addition, the project contains a Pure Data external, and soon also a SuperCollider extension.

+The following article provides a high-level overview: https://www.soundingfuture.com/en/article/aoo-low-latency-peer-peer-audio-streaming-and-messaging

 **WARNING**: AOO is still alpha software, there are breaking changes between pre-releases!

 ---

-### Features
+### Selected features

-* peer-to-peer audio networks (IPv4 and IPv6) of any topology with arbitrary ad-hoc connections.
+- Peer-to-peer audio networks (IPv4 and IPv6) of any topology with arbitrary ad-hoc connections.

-* each endpoint can have multiple sources/sinks (each with their own ID).
+- Each IP endpoint can have multiple so-called 'sources' (= senders) and 'sinks' (= receivers), each with their own ID.

-* AOO sources can send audio to any sink at any time.
+- Sources can send audio to several sinks.
+  Conversely, sinks can listen to several sources, summing the signals at the output.

-* AOO sinks can listen to several sources at the same time, summing the signals.
+- AOO sinks can listen to several sources at the same time, summing the signals.

-* AOO is connectionless: streams can start/stop at any time, enabling a "message-based audio" approach.
+- AOO is connectionless: streams can start/stop at any time, enabling a "message-based audio" approach.

-* AOO sinks can "invite" and "uninvite" sources, i.e. ask them to send resp. stop sending audio.
+- AOO sinks can "invite" and "uninvite" sources, i.e. ask them to send resp. stop sending audio.
   The source may accept the (un)invitation or decline it.

-* streams and invitations can contain arbitrary metadata.

-* AOO sources can send arbitrary messages together with the audio data with sample accuracy.
+- Sources can send arbitrary messages with sample-accurate timestamps together with the audio data.
+For example, this may be used to embed control data, timing information or MIDI messages.

-* AOO sinks and sources can operate at different blocksizes and samplerates.
+- Sources and sinks can operate at different blocksizes and samplerates.
+Streams are resampled and reblocked automatically.

-* clock differences between machines can be adjusted automatically (= dynamic resampling).
+- Clock differences between machines can be adjusted automatically with dynamic resampling.

-* the stream format can be set independently for each source.

-* support for different audio codecs.
+- Support for different audio codecs.
 Currently, only PCM (uncompressed) and Opus (compressed) are implemented, but additional codecs can be added with the codec plugin API.

-* the sink jitter buffer helps to deal with network jitter, packet reordering and packet loss at the cost of latency.
-The size can be adjusted dynamically.
+- Network jitter, packet reordering and packet loss are handled by the sink jitter buffer deals.
+The latency can be adjusted dynamically.

-* sinks can ask the source(s) to resend dropped packets.
+- Sinks can ask sources to resend dropped packets.

-* settable UDP packet size (= MTU) to optimize for local networks or the internet.

-* pings are exchanged between sources and sinks at a configurable rate.
-  They carry NTP timestamps, so the user can calculate the network latency and perform latency compensation.
-  The source also receives the current average packet loss percentage.

-* several diagnostic events about packet loss, resent packets, etc.
+- Several diagnostic events about packet loss, resent packets, etc.

-* the AOO server is a connection server [^Udp] that facilitates peer-to-peer communication in a local network or over the public internet.
+- A connection server (`aooserver`) facilitates peer-to-peer communication in local networks or over the public internet.

-* the AOO client manages multiple AOO sources/sinks (on the same port) and may connect to an AOO server.

-* AOO clients can send each other timestamped messages with optional reliable transmission.
+- AOO clients can send each other timestamped messages with optional reliable transmission.

-* AOO is realtime-safe, i.e. it will never block the audio thread.
-(Network I/O is handled on dedicated threads.)

-* the C/C++ library can be easily embedded in host applications or plugins.

 ---

 ### History

-The vision of AOO was first proposed in 2009 by Winfried Ritsch together with an initial draft of realisation for embedded devices.
+The vision of AOO was first presented in 2009 by Winfried Ritsch together with a proof-of-concept for embedded devices.
-In 2010 it has been implemented by Wolfgang Jäger as a library (v1.0-b2) with externals for Pure Data (Pd) [^Pd], but major issues with the required networking objects made this version unpracticable and so it was not used extensively.
+In 2010 it has been implemented by Wolfgang Jäger as a library (v1.0-b2) with externals for Pure Data (Pd) [^Jaeger], but its practical use remained limited.
-More on this version of AOO as "message based audio system" was published at LAC 2014 [^LAC14]
+AOO 1.0 is the topic of Winfried Ritsch's paper "towards message based audio systems" which he presented at LAC 2014 [^LAC14].

-A new version (2.0, not backwards compatible) has been written from scratch by Christof Ressi, with a first pre-release in April 2020.
+In 2020 AOO has been reimplemented from scratch by Christof Ressi.
-It has been initially developed in February 2020 for a network streaming project at Kunsthaus Graz with Bill Fontana, using an independent wireless network infrastructure FunkFeuer Graz [^0xFF].
-It was subsequently used for the Virtual Rehearsal Room project [^VRR] and also helped reviving the Virtual IEM Computer Music Ensemble [^VICE] within a seminar at the IEM [^IEM] in Graz.
+The first draft version has been developed in February 2020 for a network streaming project at Kunsthaus Graz with Bill Fontana, using an independent wireless network infrastructure FunkFeuer Graz [^0xFF].
+It was subsequently used for the Virtual Rehearsal Room project [^VRR] which allowed musicians at the University of Arts Graz to rehearse and perform remotely during the early Covid pandemic.
+The first public pre-release of AOO 2.0 has been published in April 2020.
+Since then it has been used in several art projects and software applications.

 ---